Krastanov/labwebsite/_pages/sysadminonboarding.md

 ---
-title: "IT \"Craftsmanship\" Skills"
+title: "IT Craftsmanship Skills"
 layout: textlay
-excerpt: "IT \"Craftsmanship\" Skills that would make you much more productive."
+excerpt: "IT Craftsmanship Skills that would make you much more productive."
 sitemap: false
 permalink: /sysadminonboarding/
 ---